 The second surprise was that one of the cathode bypass capacitors of V1 had a very small value (2.2 uF).
 Capacitors block DC, but transmit AC.
 The larger the capacitance, the lower the AC (or audio) frequencies that can be transmitted.
-The stock GA15 cathode bypass capacitor had a very small value, hence much of the low-frequencies are effectively filtered out at that point, contributing to a boxy sound.
+The stock GA15 cathode bypass capacitor had a very small value, hence much of the bass frequencies are effectively filtered out at that point, contributing to a boxy sound.

 The cause of the annoying hum became only apparent when opening up the chassis.
 Circuit board traces supplying 6.3V AC to the filament heaters of the tubes were running directly parallel to traces that conduct the feeble input signal that comes directly from the guitar.
 Not a good idea and, very likely, this is where the hum comes into play!

 Lastly, I noticed that V1 (the first preamp tube) had no grid leak resistor, which may cause the grid to become gradually charged and amplification becoming less efficient… potentially even leading to a runaway condition that might destroy the tube!

 What to do?

 Based on all the above, one might conclude that the GA15 was not very carefully designed.
 Might this intentionally have been the case however?
 Harley Benton® products come from OEM-manufacturer Saein in China.
 This factory also produces for Ibanez, Epiphone and Peavey; one can imagine that it is necessary to create a difference in quality between these ‘A’ brands and the lower-priced Harley Benton® line.
 For instance, the GA15 bears obvious similarity with the Epiphone Valve series amplifiers in terms of switches, knobs and exterior design.
 If their quality were also similar to that of the Harley Benton® amps, people might start preferring the latter, of course.
 Might this also have been the reason why the GA15 was discontinued at a certain point?

 In any case, we decided to improve the sound of our GA15.
 To that end, we developed a number of mods (implement them yourself with our GA15 Mod Kit plus instruction manual):